Call For Bids

 Text 888777 BEACHES to receive regular updates throughout the summer.

 The City of South Haven, Michigan has seven public beach accesses to Lake Michigan.
 The popular North and South beaches also provide access to the pierheads.
 Access is also available from Packard Park, Woodman Street, Dyckman Avenue, Oak Street and Newcombe Street.
-To keep these beaches safe for everyone’s enjoyment the City of South Haven has created a water safety program that is administered by South Haven Area Emergency Services (SHAES) between May 15 and September 15.
+To keep these beaches safe for everyone’s enjoyment the City of South Haven has created a water safety program that is administered by South Haven Area Emergency Services (SHAES) annually between May 15th and September 15th.

 The public is advised that swimming is at their own risk.
 There are no lifeguards on duty at any public beach in South Haven.
 Signage is placed at all locations explaining the public's responsibilities when using the beaches and accessing the piers.
 In case of an emergency call 911.
 Emergency call boxes are located on the south and north beaches.
 When activated they connect with the 911 dispatch center.